 Here in the Philadelphia area, 14 regional museums are collaborating to present the Patron Passport, a self-guided tour of local museum stores including The Barnes Foundation, The Brandywine River Museum of Art, Delaware Art Museum, Eastern State penitentiary, Fabric Workshop and Museum, Grounds for Sculpture, Hagley Museum, Mutter Museum, National Museum of American Jewish History, New Jersey State Museum, Penn Museum, Pennsylvania Academy of Fine Arts, Philadelphia Museum of Art and Winterthur Museum, Library and Gardens.

-Most of the museum stores win the program will offer a 25% storewide discount to visitors.
+Most of the museum stores with the program will offer a 25% storewide discount to visitors.

 Patrons can pick up a printed passport at any one of the locations. the passport is a guide to all locations and includes an entry form to win a gift basket with more than $700 of museum store products from all participating museums.